 2. Russell M. Nelson, in Russell M. Nelson and Wendy W. Nelson, “Hope of Israel,” worldwide youth devotional, 3 June 2018, churchofjesuschrist.org/new-era/2018/08-se/hope-of-israel?lang=eng; emphasis in original.

 4. Heber C. Kimball, “Extract from Elder H. C. Kimball’s Journal,” Times and Seasons 4, no. 2 (1 December 1842): 24; emphasis added.
 Quoted in Terryl L. Givens, Feeding the Flock: The Foundations of Mormon Thought: Church and Praxis (New York: Oxford University Press, 2017), 37.

-5. Joseph Smith, First Presidency Message, in “To the Saints Abroad,” Elders’ Journal 1, no. 4 (August 1838): 53; quoted in Givens, Feeding the Flock, 37.
+5. First Presidency message, “To the Saints Abroad,” Elders’ Journal 1, no. 4 (August 1838): 53; quoted in Givens, Feeding the Flock, 37.
 A subsequent reason to physically gather members of the Church was to have enough collective resources to construct temples, as stated by Terryl L. Givens: “Though it was not entirely clear in the first years, the temple and the full range of sacraments that would eventually be administered therein would become by the 1840s the very raison d’etre of the Restoration” (Feeding the Flock, 38).

 6. D&C 130:18–19.

 7. Joseph Smith, letter to John Wentworth, “Church History,” Times and Seasons 3, no. 9 (1 March 1842): 709; also HC 4:540 and Joseph Smith, “The Wentworth Letter,” Ensign, July 2002.